jvierine/chirpsounder/README.md

 The software relies on Ettus Research USRP N2x0 hardware and a GPSDO, which can provide a 1 PPS and 10 MHz reference signal.
 In addition to this, you will need a wide band HF antenna.
 This antenna should be in a location that is as radio quite as possible, with good filtering of common mode interference.
 I recommend placing the antenna at least 100 meters from power lines and any electronic equipment.

-## Prequisites
+## Software dependencies

 The code depends on gnuradio and the uhd driver.
 I've recently used the software with Gnuradio 3.7.11 and Ubuntu 18.04.
+I also use at least: Numpy, FFTw, Scipy, and Matplotlib.

 ## Example